DJChaos42/random-mob-sizes/README.md

 Any mob in the "c:scalable_mobs" entity tag will be affected by the pack.
 Players are exempt from being resized.

+This pack will only work in Minecraft Snapshot 23w51a or later.

 By default, the following mobs will be resized:
 - Chicken
 - Cow